efregoso/otxv/README.txt

      character maps to <undefined>

-    I don't know what this means, but the process got significantly far before terminating in this, so there are soem actual pulses loaded into the cache document.
+    I don't know what this means, but the process got significantly far before terminating in this, so there are some actual pulses loaded into the cache document.

     Next steps: substitute the demo pulse index with an actual pulse index using the JSON cache ("bulk" upload, if possible); move on to visualization